Chief Physical Sciences Editor: David Gevaux

 Anne joined Nature Communications in January 2017.
 Her doctoral work at Imperial College, London, focused on the epigenetic and molecular regulation of DNA replication initiation in mammalian models.
 She continued her work on chromatin regulation as a postdoctoral scientist at the MRC Institute of Medical Sciences.
 Anne handles submissions on the molecular biology of DNA replication and repair, non-coding RNAs, as well as various aspects of RNA metabolism.
 Anne is based in the London office.

-Associate Editor: Carolina Perdigoto
+Senior Editor: Carolina Perdigoto

 Carolina joined Nature Communications in July 2016.
 After studying biology at University of Coimbra, she moved to the Institut Pasteur in Paris for her doctoral studies, focusing on genetic and epigenetic regulation of adult stem cells in Drosophila.
 She later investigated the role of epigenetic regulation in mammalian epidermal stem cells at the Icahn School of Medicine at Mount Sinai in New York City.
 She handles submissions on the molecular biology of chromatin, epigenetics, transcription and epigenomics.
 Carolina is based in the London office.